thetrick/serverless-portfolio/README.md

-# serverless-portfolio
+# Todd G. Hetrick's Serverless Portfolio

-Experiment with AWS and other Serverless Technologies
+Used to Experiment with AWS and other Serverless Technologies